 "...an opulent pleasure of sound..." - as described by the "Süddeutsche Zeitung" on the composer, who was awarded the Austrian State Prize "Outstanding Artist Award - Musik 2013" by the Austrian Federal Ministry of Education, Arts and Culture, for her composition "Elimo"

 In 2007, her violin concerto “Mahagony” was premiered by David Bowlin and BVCO under Stefan Linev at Weill Recital Hall at Carnegie Hall.
 She worked on the creation of this piece as a Norton Stevens Fellow during her stay in the renowned artist residency MacDowell /USA.
 Bowlin´s ´ latest CD, released by the New Focus Recordings in New York 2019, includes two of her works.
 Her composition „Annäherung“ for chamber orchestra, comissioned by the Government of the Province of Salzburg, was performed by the Mozarteum Orchestra Salzburg under Johannes Kalitzke and presented in the “Viva!Mozart” exhibition in Salzburg (with more than 219.000 visitors), celebrating Mozart's 250th birthday, and later in the Fine Art Museum of Sejong-Center in Seoul.
 The opening ceremony of the exhibition has been inaugurated by the President of Austria Dr. Heinz Fischer.

 Commissions for compositions include those from the Siemens Music Foundation, Konzerthaus Vienna, the West Germany Broadcasting, the Austrian Broadcasting, ICE New York, Ensemble PHACE, Theodor-Körner Stiftung, Government of the Province Salzburg, StArt Festival Salzburg, ensemble xx.jahrhundert and as a compulsory work by HAMS International Music Competition Chicago and International Piano Competition "R. Marciano" Vienna.

-Karastoyanova-Hermentin´s music has been recognized with numerous awards including the Austrian State “Outstanding Artist Award 2013 Musik”, as a reward of her excellent compositions work (ensemble piece "Elimo"), given to one musician nationwide and awarded through the Austrian Federal Minister Dr. Claudia Schmid.
+Karastoyanova-Hermentin´s music has been recognized with numerous awards including the Austrian State PRIZE “Outstanding Artist Award 2013 Musik”, as a reward of her excellent compositions work (ensemble piece "Elimo"), given to one musician nationwide and awarded through the Austrian Federal Minister Dr. Claudia Schmid.